Drug detox is generally the first step in a rehabilitation program. It can cover both the physical and psychological effects of stopping drug use.

 Affordable Outpatient Charlotte Drug Rehab | Freedom Detox

 Do you want to give up drugs or alcohol so that you can start living a healthy, sober life?
 Call Legacy today to get the Charlotte drug rehab and alcohol treatment you need.
 We offer customized treatment plans that meet your recovery needs including alternative therapies not found elsewhere.
 You won’t find a more comprehensive rehab program.
-Call us today to speak with an admissions counselor in Charlotte.
+Contact us today to speak with an admissions counselor in Charlotte.